Walking in the Footsteps of a Prince: A Journey of Heritage and Hope

 Natchez, Mississippi: The Annual Prince Abdulrahman Day

-Each year, the tour returns to Natchez, Mississippi, the city where Prince Abdulrahman lived during his captivity and where his extraordinary fight for freedom gained national attention.
+Each year, the tour returns to Natchez, Mississippi, the city where Prince Abdulrahman lived during his captivity.
+Here, his extraordinary fight for freedom gained national attention.
 Natchez hosts the annual Prince Abdulrahman Day, a commemoration that honors his resilience, intellect, and enduring legacy.

 Hartford, Connecticut: Completing the Journey